-(3) In war, PDs may find a place as complements to kinetic or explosive weapons.
-They may be the weapon of choice because of their unprecedented military advantage: putting ships out of action, and forcing the opponent to rescue damaged ships and their crews.
+(3) In war, PDs will likely find a place in a mix with kinetic and explosive weapons.
+They may be the weapon of choice because of their unprecedented military advantage: putting ships out of action and at the same time forcing the opponent to deal (or not) with his disabled ships.

-- Develop PD capabilities for offensive uses as outlined here.
-Just as important, give counter-PD a high priority in Navy planning for the defense of the carriers and the rest of the surface Navy.
+- Develop PD capabilities for strategic offensive and strategic defensive uses as outlined here.
+It’s also critical to give counter-PD a high priority in Navy planning for the defense of the carriers and the rest of the surface Navy.

 - Direct the Intelligence Community to search for signs of PD development in all of our adversaries’ actions, including in their open military writings.

 - Ensure that intra-Navy research and analysis addresses PD/counter-PD.
 (See the note below on some relevant Navy efforts.)
 The Navy should also request the Joint Non-Lethal Weapons Directorate to similarly adjust its focus.
 The JNLWD’s “Strategic Plan, 2016-2025” includes a category “Stop Large Vessels.”
-But the category had no content in 2018, and the Directorate’s general perspective is offensive with little corresponding concern about defending against an adversary’s non-lethal weapons.
+But the category had no content in 2018, and the Directorate’s general perspective is offensive with little corresponding attention to defense against an adversary’s non-lethal attack.